rchavezj/crown_clothing/README.md

 ################################################<br />
 git clone (clone-url-page)
 git remote --> checkout the branches<br />
-git remote remove origin --> remove the previous owner from the repo to push onto your own<br />
+git remote remove origin --> If I wish to clone then push the repo from a different local machine<br />
 git remote add (ssh origin url from github repo)<br />